OfficeDev/Microsoft-Teams-Samples/samples/meetings-token-app/nodejs/Readme.md

 ### Step 3: Run Ngrok
 1. The application (client) will run on port 4000
-2. ngrok http -host-header=localhost 4000
+2. ngrok http -host-header=rewrite 4000

 ### Step 4: Run Client & the Server
 You can build and run the project from the command line or an IDE: